-Some doctors still evaluate Fibromyalgia using the method of trigger point evaluation, also called the tender point evaluation.
+Some doctors still evaluate fibromyalgia using the method of trigger point evaluation, also called tender point evaluation.
 Even though the latest recommendations have minimized this examination, many doctors still feel that assessing these trigger points is an integral part of the evaluation.

 The tender points are localized around (not within) joints in the body and usually just beneath the skin's surface.
-The doctor will press on each area with a single fingertip during a trigger point evaluation.
+During a trigger point evaluation, the doctor will press each area with a single fingertip.
 The amount of pressure used is just enough to cause the nail bed to whiten.
 The doctor will then ask the patient if they feel pain from the touch.

-When examining for tender points response, doctors will also test control points on the patient.
-These are points on the body that usually won’t cause the same pain reaction as the Fibromyalgia sufferer's tender points.
+Doctors will also test control points on the patient when examining for tender points response.
+These points on the body usually won’t cause the same pain reaction as the fibromyalgia sufferer's tender points.

-A person who suffers from Fibromyalgia may feel that the entire body is tender because of the extreme pain that radiates over the whole body.
+A person who has fibromyalgia may feel that the entire body is tender because of the extreme pain that radiates over the whole body.